-THESE TERMS OF SERVICE (these “Terms of Service”) are entered into by and between Array Digital, LLC, a Virginia limited liability company, located at 660 Independence Parkway, Suite 310, Chesapeake, Virginia 23320 (the “Company” or “Array Digital”) and the Client (the “Client” or “you”) (Company and Client each a “Party” and collectively the “Parties”), as defined in and as set forth in an applicable Summary of Work (the “Summary of Work”), dated and effective as of the date the signature page attached to such Summary of Work is executed by Client (the “Effective Date”).
+THESE TERMS OF SERVICE (these “Terms of Service”) are entered into by and between Array Digital, LLC, a Virginia limited liability company, located at 660 Independence Parkway, Suite 310, Chesapeake, Virginia 23320 (the “Company” or “Array Digital”) and the Client (the “Client” or “you”) (Company and Client each a “Party” and collectively the “Parties”), as defined in and as set forth in an applicable Digital Marketing Agreement (the “Digital Marketing Agreement”), dated and effective as of the date the signature page attached to such Digital Marketing Agreement is executed by Client (the “Effective Date”).

-These Terms of Service, together with any documents and agreements they expressly incorporate by reference, including, without limitation, the Client’s applicable Summary of Work (collectively, the “Agreement”), govern your access to and use of thisisarray.com (the “Website”), website hosting services, software purchases, and all related databases, digital marketing software applications, online platforms, and any other services set forth in the applicable Summary of Work (collectively defined herein as the “Services” or “Array Digital Services”).
+These Terms of Service, together with any documents and agreements they expressly incorporate by reference, including, without limitation, the Client’s applicable Digital Marketing Agreement (collectively, the “Agreement”), govern your access to and use of thisisarray.com (the “Website”), website hosting services, software purchases, and all related databases, digital marketing software applications, online platforms, and any other services set forth in the applicable Digital Marketing Agreement (collectively defined herein as the “Services” or “Array Digital Services”).
 The Website is a copyrighted work belonging to Array Digital.
-The Summary of Work, payment schedules, and any other services agreements by and between Array Digital and you, as the Client, are incorporated herein by reference, and constitute part of the Agreement by the Parties.
+The Digital Marketing Agreement, payment schedules, and any other services agreements by and between Array Digital and you, as the Client, are incorporated herein by reference, and constitute part of the Agreement by the Parties.

-WHEREAS, Company is in the business of computer software consulting, development services, hosting, and digital marketing (the “Company Business”); and
+WHEREAS, Company is in the business of digital marketing (the “Company Business”); and

 WHEREAS, Client desires to engage Company to provide the Services, on the terms and conditions set forth in this Agreement.